theoffricial/pmac/docs/collection.md

                                after completing the run --export-globals=<path>      Exports the final globals to a file after completing the run

+INILINE ENVIRONMENT VARIABLES FLAGS --global-var=<value>  Allows the specification of global
+                        variables via the command line, in a key=value format (default: [])

 CLI REPORTER FLAGS
   --no-summary                          The statistical summary table is not shown.